Living, Working, Musing & Misadventures in Greece

 Links to Timetables

-I’ve found that schedules for major routes remain relatively stable.
-For example, the schedule posted on the website for Terminals A and B for Athens are the same now as they were three years ago.
+Schedules for major routes remain relatively stable.
+For example, timetables posted on the website for Terminals A and B for Athens are the same now as they were three years ago.
 It’s predominantly (sometimes, not always) seasonal changes and strikes that prompt different schedules, and unannounced adjustments on local routes.

 KTEL Athens